 A simple way to handle the case of exceptions arriving during x87 FPU state swaps is to allow the kernel to be one of the x87 FPU owning threads.
 A reserved thread identifier is used to indicate kernel ownership of the x87 FPU.
 During an floating-point state swap, the "x87 FPU owner" variable should be set to indicate the kernel as the current owner.
-At the completion of the state swap, the variable should be set to indicate the x87 FPU owner and discard any numeric exception handler needs to check the x87 FPU owner.
+At the completion of the state swap, the variable should be set to indicate the new owning thread.
+The numeric exception handler needs to check the x87 FPU owner and discard any numeric exceptions that occur while the kernel is the x87 FPU owner.
 A more general flow for a DNA exception handler that handles this case is shown in Figure D-5.